 Welcome to another Day Trip New Jersey.
-This Hub explores Historic Atsion Villiage on the edge of The Great Pine Barrens.
+Today we explore Historic Atsion Village on the edge of The New Jersey Great Pine Barrens.
 Photos of the area and Tips: to aid in finding this remote spot and its fading history are included here.
-Upon your arrival stop at the Rangers Station/gift shop in front of The Mansion and next to the road and inquire about the mansion tour TIP: "in season usually the warmer months" and pick up some topographical maps of the area.
+Upon your arrival, stop at the Rangers Station/gift shop in front of The Mansion and next to Route 206 and inquire about the mansion tour TIP: (in season usually the warmer months) and pick up some topographical maps of the area.
 This building is also an historic structure and was once used as a Company store at the time the Iron Furnace was in operation.
 After your tour or visit to the Ranger Station head east to the open field behind The Mansion.

 The Samuel Richards Mansion

-Built in 1826 by Samuel Richards The Mansion sits adjacent to what is now Route 206 just north of the dam and not far from the Atsion Iron Furnace that was responsible for the growth in population because of the many jobs it generated in this remote Pine Barrens area.
-TIP: If you look carefully at the columns that support the porch roof you might notice that they are actually water pipes made at Weymouth Furnace "another historic ghost town in NJ", which was also owned by Samuel Richards.
+Built in 1826 by Samuel Richards The Mansion sits adjacent to what is now Route 206 just north of the dam and not far from the Atsion Iron Furnace.
+The iron furnace was responsible for the growth in population because of the many jobs it generated in this remote Pine Barrens area.
+TIP: If you look carefully at the columns that support the porch roof, you might notice that they are actually water pipes made at Weymouth Furnace "another historic ghost town in NJ", which was also owned by Samuel Richards.
 These pipes were designated for use in Philadelphia.
-Look closely.....They are stamped with a “P” .
+Look closely.....They are stamped with a letter “P” .

 Look carefully at the downspouts, the year that the Mansion was constructed is stamped here.